basvandervlies/cf_surfsara_lib/README.md

 The SCL distribution consists of a library and services part.
 The services are build with the SCL building blocks that can be controlled/configured with json data.
-The SCL building blocks are, eg:
+The SCL building blocks are, e.g.:
  * easy generation of configuration files with mustache and json data (merging strategies)
  * package installation
  * tarball installation
  * copy directories
  * copy files
  * inventory framework.
 Which inventory programs must be run, default any class
  * services framework.
-Which services must be included and run, defauly any class
+Which services must be included and run, default any class
  * inline documentation

 The goal is to setup a library were we can easily install/configure/maintain services.
 There are many